MeepTech/obsidian-custom-file-extensions-plugin/README.md

 - All entered extensions are case-insensitive.
 - "" (empty string) is a valid extension and will be treated as a file with no extension.
 - If left empty while enabled, the mobile config will default to the desktop config.
+- The active profile (desktop vs mobile) is indicated with superscript text in the settings tab.
+- Items in the views and extensions list under the settings tab can be copied to the clipboard by clicking on them.
 - The plugin updates extensions in real-time whenever it detects a new valid config.
 This means you may see pop up errors while editing the config, but as long as there are no consistent errors in the settings tab when you are done editing the config then the plugin should be working as intended.
 - The Allow md Extension Override toggle applies to both desktop and mobile settings (when enabled).